BuddyForms/BuddyForms-EasyPin/readme.txt

 == Description ==

-### Add Maker to images and link to relevant posts
+### Add Maker to Images and Link to relevant Posts
-Like Child and Parent Posts.
-Child and Parent Images.
-Create a Gallery of images and add related posts to this images as pins.
+Like child and parent posts.
+Child and parent images.
+Create a gallery of images and add related posts to this images as pins.

 ---

-### Like google places pins on maps or Facebook tagging.
+### Like Google Places Pins on Maps or Facebook Tagging
-We use this technique for images to posts or even images to images relationships.
-If the user clicks on an image pin a popover gets displayed with information of the post.
+We use this technique for images to posts or images to images relationships.
+If the user clicks on an image pin a popover gets displayed with information of the pined post.
 You can decide what should be displayed in the popover and have full control over the template.

 ---